- Sep 04

 Did Maskelyne succeed?

-You’ll get all the exciting details in an upcoming blog post after the conclusion of the ATP 2020 conference on Sept.
-18!
+You’ll discover the exciting details in the conclusion of the story here.

 Maybe John Harrison Should’ve Gotten Certified